essiene/misultin/README.txt

 CHANGELOG
 ==========================================================================================================

+0.6.1: - added headers also in misultin websockets [thanks to jlirochon]
+       - made it basho's rebar friendly [thanks to mrinalwadhwa]

 0.6:   - added HTTP compression option
        - refactoring of the main server loop, so that it is now isolated from the HTTP functionality
        - removed unnecessary compilation warnings